 Based on traditional Chinese beliefs, a post-natal mother needs to eat “heaty" foods instead of “cooling” meals.
 This is due to the idea that a woman’s body is in a state of being “cold” after having given birth2.
 Therefore, “hot” foods help to restore the imbalance caused by childbirth4.

 Examples of “heaty” foods include deep-fried foods, durian, red meat, chocolate, nuts, and spicy foods, while “cooling” foods include watermelons, coconut, cabbage, mangosteen, and green tea8.
+A confinement nanny in Singapore should be informed about all of these should you have a specific preference.

 Hiring a Confinement Nanny in Singapore